GhassenEljday/GhassenEljday/README.md

 - 📫 How to reach me **ghassenjday2001@gmail.com**

-- ⚡ Fun fact **I have thinking to start learning AI before now what is programming**
+- ⚡ Fun fact **I have thinking to start learning AI before know what is programming**

 <p align="left">
 <h3 align="left">Connect with me:</h3>